Skip to content

 16. Window cleaning

 If you start a window cleaning company, your core business is cleaning interior and exterior windows for clients.
-This will involve getting up on ladders, so you should be comfortable with heights.
+This will involve climbing ladders, so you should be comfortable with heights.

 You can also offer window cleaning as an add-on service for extra revenue during slower periods.
-Just make sure you have the cleaning supplies needed to do a quality job.
+Just make sure you have the cleaning supplies needed to do a quality job, like effective cleaning chemicals, microfiber cloths, and an extension pole.

 17. Pressure washing